MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_10-Implement_Data_Protection.md

 1. Close the **Security Settings** blade and, back on the **az104-10-rsv1** Recovery Services vault blade, click **Overview**.

-#### Task 3: Implement Azure virtual machine-level backup
+### Task 3: Implement Azure virtual machine-level backup
 In this task, you will implement Azure virtual-machine level backup.

    >**Note**: Before you start this task, make sure that the deployment you initiated in the first task of this lab has successfully completed.
+You can check that by going to the respected resource group in the Azure portal and on the overview page of the resource group click on **Deployments**.

 1. On the **az104-10-rsv1** Recovery Services vault blade, click **Overview**, then click **+ Backup**.